Mar 19 2009

 All but one of the eggs usually hatch on the same day.
 The last egg is younger — it was laid 40 to 60 hours after incubation began — so it hatches that many hours later.

-The photo above shows hatched eggs and chicks at the University of Pittsburgh nest in 2008.
-The father bird is standing next to the nestlings who are in a pile with the one unhatched egg.
-The white fluff in the center are the baby peregrines, the curled white things scattered about are the insides of the discarded egg shells.
-The reddish pieces are the outside of the discarded egg shells.
+The photo above shows hatched eggs and chicks at the University of Pittsburgh nest in 2013.
+The father bird, E2, is standing near the nestlings who are in a pile with the other unhatched eggs.
+The white fluff in the center is the first baby peregrine, already dry.
+The just-hatched chick is pink and wet.
+The scattered reddish and white bits are the discarded egg shells — outside is red, inside is white.

 For more information on incubation, read The Big Sit